Post-Baccalaureate Bridge Program

 How It Works

-Self-study of Math is only an option for review if a student has completed Calcululs 1 and 2 in the past and need to brush up.
-Students will need to take a math placement test to determine their math level and to get receive registration approval from the Math department.
+• Current math ability should be at least at Calculus level.
+Self-study is only an option for review if a student has completed Calculus 1 and 2 in the past.
+You must take a math placement assessment so we can determine your math level and get registration approval from the Math Department.

 Bridge Focus Areas